sitegeist/git-hooks/README.md

 #### post-merge
-If the `package.json`, `npm-shrinkwrap.json`, `composer.json` or the `composer.lock` has been changed in the upstream, this hook will automatically run either `npm update && npm prune` or `composer update` so your local dependencies match the current checked out HEAD.
+If the `package.json`, `npm-shrinkwrap.json`, `composer.json` or the `composer.lock` has been changed in the upstream, this hook will automatically run either `npm update && npm prune` or `composer install` so your local dependencies match the current checked out HEAD.

 #### prepare-commit-msg
 Evaluates the commit message against the [TYPO3 Commit guidelines](#guidelines).